15 Epic Things to Do in Yellowstone National Park

 There are five entrances to Yellowstone National Park, so lots of options for visiting the park, depending on where you’re coming from.

-- Gardiner—North entrance that is closes to the Mammoth area.
+- Gardiner—A north entrance that is closes to the Mammoth area.

 - Silver Gate—Northeast entrance that is closest to Billings, Montana (around 125 miles away).